 9. Tadoba, Maharashtra

 This is one of the surprisingly unexplored places in India, taking in consideration the wildlife here.
-The main attraction of Tadoba is the National Park, which is the oldest national park of Maharashtra, and of course, the tiger reserve, which is one of the best kept and preserved tiger reserves in India.
-A jeep safari costs only around $90 USD and the best time to visit is from October to March because the rest of the year it’s either too hot or it’s the monsoon season.
+The main attraction of Tadoba is the National Park, which is the oldest national park of Maharashtra, and of course, the tiger reserve, which is one of the best-kept and preserved tiger reserves in India.
+A jeep safari costs only around $90 USD and the best time to visit is from October to March because the rest of the year, it’s either too hot or it’s the monsoon season.

 8. Tawang, Arunachal Pradesh

-Sitting at 3048 meters above sea level, Tawang is one of the most charming towns off the beaten track in India.
+Sitting at 3048 meters above sea level, Tawang is one of the most charming towns that lie off the beaten track in India.
 It’s home to several amazing monasteries and it’s also the birthplace of the Dalai Lama.
 That’s a fact many people don’t know.
 Getting to Tawang can be a bit challenging because the nearest airport is 6 hours away.
 The nearest train station is also a bit far and the mountain roads are in a pretty bad condition.
 However, Tawang is worth it.
 The best time to visit is between the months of March and September.
 The other months of the year are really cold and it’s possible that the roads will be covered in snow.

 7. Nubra Valley, Jammu and Kashmir

 This amazing cold desert geographically belongs to the Tibetian Plateau but it’s part of India and its state Jammu and Kashmir.
 The most notable attractions are the sand dunes, the Bactrian camel only to be found in three other places on Earth and Turtuk- a village that feels like a slice of heaven.
 The best time to visit Nubra Valley is between the months of June and October.
 The rest of the year is too cold and the bad mountains road can be quite challenging.